Hydro-Meteorological hazards#

 Drought & Water scarcity#

-The Agricultural Stress Index (ASI) produced by FAO depicts the frequency of severe drought affecting crop areas by means of remote-sensed Vegetation Health Index (VHI).
-FAO provides annual drought frequency data split as the main crop season (S1) and secondary crop season (S2).
+To describe the observed agricultural impacts of droughts, the Agricultural Stress Index (ASI) produced by FAO depicts the frequency of severe drought affecting crop areas by means of remote-sensed Vegetation Health Index (VHI).
+FAO provides decadal, monthly and annual drought frequency over the period 1984-2024 split as the main crop season (S1) and secondary crop season (S2).
 For each season there are two indicators, according to two exposure intensity thresholds:

 30 percent (1/3) of cropland area being affected by the drought event